KevinRK29/EyeGuide/README.md

 ## Objective

-- To enter the world of Mobile Development and familiarize myself with it
+- To enter the world of Mobile Development and find what I like and dislike
+- To familiarize myself with a cloud service

 ## Functions